actix/actix-web/actix-web/MIGRATION-4.0.md

 ## Module Structure

-Lots of modules have been organized in this release.
+Lots of modules have been re-organized in this release.
 If a compile error refers to "item XYZ not found in module..." or "module XYZ not found", check the [documentation on docs.rs](https://docs.rs/actix-web) to search for items' new locations.

 ## `NormalizePath` Middleware :warning: